Foreign Silver Coins: One of the Best Ways to Invest in Silver Bullion

-This is a somewhat broad and open ended question, as different individuals have various investment philosophies and needs, but a form of silver bullion that all silver coin investors should consider are foreign silver coins.
+This is a somewhat broad and open-ended question, as different individuals have various investment philosophies and needs, but a form of silver bullion that all silver coin investors should consider are foreign silver coins.

 These coins are highly recognizable, and while not quite as liquid as 90% US silver coins, there’s still a market for these coins.
 In fact, we regularly buy coins from all of these countries as well as others.

 Since most silver bullion investors are familiar with the silver content of these coins, they have very little hesitation in buying these coins in bulk from foreign coin dealers.
 Canadian dimes and

-British or Great Britain coins minted from 1920 – 1946 contain 50% silver and are commonly seen in the U.S. Prior to 1920, Great Britain coins were sterling silver, which has a silver content of 92.5%.
-This is the highest purity of silver that you will find in foreign silver coins, with the exception of .999 fine sovereign issued coins minted for investment purposes.
+These coins minted from 1920 – 1946 contain 50% silver and are commonly seen in the U.S. Prior to 1920, Great Britain coins were sterling silver, which has a silver content of 92.5%.
+This is the highest purity of silver that you will find in foreign silver coins, with the exception of .999 fine sovereign or government-issued coins minted for investment purposes.

-The percentage of silver of Mexican pesos minted from 1910 – 1914 was 90.3%.
+The percentage of silver in Mexican pesos minted from 1910 – 1914 was 90.3%.
 In 1918, the silver content of Mexican silver coins was reduced to 80%, and in general, the purity of silver continued to be debased until silver was completely removed from Mexican coinage after the mintage of 100 pesos in 1977.

 Generally speaking, older foreign coins contain a higher silver content than more recent silver coins, as most countries have been debasing their coinage of silver for quite some time.

-In summary, whether you’re interested in buying foreign silver coins as an investment in silver bullion or selling foreign silver coins, there’s a broad and available market.
+Whether you’re interested in buying foreign silver coins as an investment in silver bullion or selling foreign silver coins, there’s a broad and available market.
 Many foreign silver coins contain a high percentage of silver, making them an ideal silver investment.